ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 Context can also change structure.
 For example "Chinese" maps to "Chinese" in any situation but is a child of "Asian" in the 2011 census and a child of "Other inc Chinese" in 2001.

-### Solution 1: DictionaryLookup
+### Solution 1: EthnicityDictionaryLookup

 There is a standard way to share data with ambiguous columns such as Ethnicity.
 That is to mark each cell with the schema it's data belongs to.
 When we shipped our original templates to departments we required an "Ethnicity Type" with each row of data.
 We could use a double lookup on Ethnicity and Type to map to useful values.

 Building the *"data dictionary"* was a large task and remained ongoing throughout the lifespan.
-The mapping task is the job of **DictionaryLookup**.
+The mapping task is the job of **EthnicityDictionaryLookup**.
 It maps [Ethnicity, Ethnicity Type] to [Standard Ethnicity, Parent, Parent-child order].
 In the event of Ethnicity Type being absent or unrecognisable we had a default as part of the dictionary.

 **Problem:** This system relies on Ethnicity Type being robust and it isn't.
 The ideal of having a common language of Ethnicity and Classification definitions across government is only a dream at present.
 This results with default being used most of the time and the flexibility of DictionaryLookup could not be exploited

-### Solution 2: PresetSearch
+### Solution 2: EthnicityClassificationFinder

 Solution 2 regards the **non-standard values** and **contextual variation** problems as distinct.
 It allows you to standardise ethnicity without having to rely on data providers or spend time cleaning Ethnicity Type data.
 This is possible due to the familiarity we have built with ethnicity categorisations.

-In stage 1 PresetSearch deals with non-standard values.
-It uses a single mapping to reduce the long list to standards.
-It requires one dictionary which can be relatively simple.
+In stage 1 EthnicityClassificationFinder converts raw-values received from departments into a standard list used across RDU.

-In stage 2 it takes the outputs from stage 1 and considers which of known ethnicity classifications might apply.
-We store a list of "Ethnicity type presets" such as "ONS 2001 5+1" and "White British and other".
+In stage 2 it takes the outputs from stage 1 and determines which of known ethnicity classifications might apply.
+We store a list of "Ethnicity type classifications" such as "ONS 2001 5+1" and "White British and other".
 These contain information on how data with that Ethnicity type should be displayed.